 Does Pineapple Lead to Miscarriage?

 The presence of bromelain is solely responsible for this pineapple-pregnancy myth.
 The enzyme is known to break down the proteins, and the embryo is made up of protein.
-Hence consuming Pineapple during the pregnancy is believed to cause bleeding and miscarriage.
+Hence consuming Pineapple during pregnancy is believed to cause bleeding and miscarriage.
 However, eating a reasonable amount of Pineapple does not cause any harm during pregnancy.

-Can drink Pineapple Juice Cause The Miscarriage?
+Can drink Pineapple Juice Cause of The Miscarriage?

 There is no clinical evidence as well which suggest early labour due to pineapple consumption.
-It is worth notable that a single pineapple contains a minimal amount of bromelain — a woman required as more as eight pineapples to get any such effect.
+It is worth notable that a single pineapple contains a minimal amount of bromelain — a woman required as many as eight pineapples to get any such effect.

 What are the Nutrients Available in The Pineapple?

-Pineapple is considered to be enriched with the nutrients, full of fibre and saturated fat to avoid constipation.
+Pineapple is considered to be enriched with nutrients, full of fibre and saturated fat to avoid constipation.
 Some of the known benefits of Pineapple for a pregnant woman are as follows:

 - The presence of manganese helps in keeping your bones healthy